StevenJL/rucamat/README.md

 # Rucamat
 #### Ruby Class and Module Analysis Tool

-Command Line Tool to analyze all the classes, modules, and methods in your Ruby project.
+Command Line Tool to catalog, search, and analyze all the classes, modules, and methods in your Ruby project.

 ## Installation